GoogleCloudPlatform/opentelemetry-operator-sample/recipes/self-managed-otlp-ingest/README.md

 ## Viewing the result

 After injecting the application, the application should start producing telemetry which can be viewed in Google Cloud.\
-The instrumentation used in the sample is currently configured to generate only traces and the traces can be viewed on the GCP UI using the Trace Explorer.
+The instrumentation used in the sample is currently configured to generate traces and the traces and metrics.
+ - The traces can be viewed visiting the [trace explorer page](https://cloud.google.com/trace/docs/finding-traces#about) in your project.
+ - The metrics can be viewed visiting the [metrics explorer page](https://console.cloud.google.com/monitoring/metrics-explorer) in your project.

+The metrics are exported using [Google managed service for Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus) and will have `prometheus.googleapis.com` as their metric prefix.

+If the expected metrics are not visible, please check the collector logs for any potential errors.
+Troubleshooting information for known error types is available [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/googlemanagedprometheusexporter#troubleshooting).

 ## Cleanup